What are spiders?

 Spiders are mainly nuisance pests because of the webbing they place in less than ideal places and because many people have a deep-rooted fear of these leggy creatures.

 Spiders are predators and feed on insects.
 Yards with lots of grass, trees, and gardens are typically home to large populations of both pests.
 When spiders live in your yard, there is a good chance they'll find their way into your home, garage, shed, or barn following their prey or searching for a quiet place to lay eggs.
 The presence of spiders in your house may be an indicator of an overall pest problem in your home or on your property.

 In general, spiders are going to live in or near dark, secluded areas.
 Outside they are most often found in tall grass, shrubbery, landscaping plants, and gardens.
 They also like to hide behind window shutters and shingles and in doorways or under roof eaves.

 Inside, spiders prefer to hide out in the dark, less-traveled areas of our homes, sheds, and garages.
 Basements, attics, wall voids, vents, and crawl spaces are common places spiders hide, hunt insects, and build their webs.

 How do I get rid of spiders?

 Eliminate spiders and other pests from your Louisiana residential or commercial property with the help of River City Termite & Pest Control.
-We offer personalized services you can count on to eliminate problems with pests and keep them from returning.
+We offer personalized spider control services you can count on to eliminate problems with pests and keep them from returning.